beratduranw/EgeUni_Semester_2/README.md

 # EgeUni_Semester_2

-Ege üniversitesi algoritma 2 dersi içeriğindeki ödevlerin çözümlerini içerir.
+It includes the solutions of homework in the content of Ege University Algorithm 2 course.